-Carrie Underwood Says She Needs To Workout A Lot Because Dancing In Heels Is Hard Work
+Carrie Underwood Says She Needs To Work Out A Lot, Because Dancing In Heels Is Hard Work

 “And I’m doing it in heels, which makes it five times as hard, so I feel like that’s just something that makes me a better person, a better performer.
 It just makes me feel better about myself.
 It makes me feel better.
 I need that in my life.”

-But, Carrie doesn’t want anyone to feel bad for her that she is forced to spend more time in the gym due to her work.
+But, Carrie doesn’t want anyone to feel bad for her, given that she is forced to spend more time in the gym due to the nature of her career choices.
 In fact, the country star says that going to the gym is like therapy for her.
 Rather than getting massages and facials, Carrie chooses to find her release at the gym.

 “But, that’s my thing.
 I don’t need vacations even.
-I’m like, “Honey, you can give me like an hour, I’m good.
+I’m like, ‘Honey, you can give me like an hour, I’m good.
 You don’t have to take me out.
-It’s fine.”
+It’s fine.’
 That’s kind of my therapy.
 I feel like a lot of what I do is physically demanding,” she told the publication.

-As the Inquisitr reported yesterday, Underwood recently dished about when she felt like it was the right time for her to announce her pregnancy news, which she finally told fans in August on her Instagram page after much speculation.
+As the Inquisitr reported yesterday, Underwood recently revealed her feelings surrounding the timing of her pregnancy news, which she finally offered up to fans in August on her Instagram page in the wake of much speculation.
 The singer said that it got to the point where she just could not hide her growing baby bump any longer.

-Carrie said that for months, she hid it under baggy sweatshirts but since it was summer and like 90 degrees outside, she just couldn’t hide it anymore.
-Seems pretty reasonable.
+Carrie said that for months she hid it under baggy sweatshirts, but since it was summer and like 90 degrees outside, she just couldn’t hide it anymore.
+A pretty reasonable point, most would agree.

-Carries new album titled Cry Pretty, is set to be released on September 14.
+Carrie’s new album, entitled Cry Pretty, is set to be released on September 14.